electron/electron/docs/api/web-frame.md

 invoked by a gesture from the user.
 Setting `userGesture` to `true` will remove this limitation.

-### `webFrame.executeJavaScriptInIsolatedWorld(worldId, scripts[, userGesture])`
+### `webFrame.executeJavaScriptInIsolatedWorld(worldId, scripts[, userGesture, callback])`

-* `worldId` Integer - The ID of the world to run the javascript in, `0` is the default world, `999` is the world used by Electrons `contextIsolation` feature.
-You can provide any integer here.
+* `worldId` Integer - The ID of the world to run the javascript in, `0` is the default main world (where content runs), `999` is the world used by Electron's `contextIsolation` feature.
+Accepts values in the range 1..536870911.
 * `scripts` [WebSource[]](structures/web-source.md)
 * `userGesture` Boolean (optional) - Default is `false`.
+* `callback` Function (optional) - Called after script has been executed.
+Unless the frame is suspended (e.g. showing a modal alert), execution will be synchronous and the callback will be invoked before the method returns.
+For compatibility with an older version of this method, the error parameter is second.
+  * `result` Any
+  * `error` Error

-Returns `Promise<any>` - A promise that resolves with the result of the executed code or is rejected if the result of the code is a rejected promise.
+Returns `Promise<any>` - A promise that resolves with the result of the executed code or is rejected if execution throws or results in a rejected promise.

 Works like `executeJavaScript` but evaluates `scripts` in an isolated context.